mjtiv/VEP_Results_Parser_Merger/README.md

 Code takes in a txt file produced from an Ensembl VEP analysis https://useast.ensembl.org/Tools/VEP

-Latest version of program can handle two different types of txt files outputted by VEP
+Latest version of program can handle two different types of txt files outputted by VEP without user involvement (code is smarter now)

 This is a simple code that just pulls out specific columns of information and tallies the results.
 There are two parts of the code, part I tallies genes and part II examines specific features of the consequence column.